jyablonski/doqs/src/content/docs/architecture/nba_project.md

 ### 3. ML Pipeline

-- Predicts daily win probabilities using a Logistic Regression model built with scikit-learn.
+- Python Script which pulls upcoming games from Postgres and generates win probability predictions using a Logistic Regression model built with scikit-learn
 - Factors in team performance, rest days, and injury reports.
-- Outputs are stored in Postgres for API & Frontend Dashboard
+- Outputs are stored back to Postgres and served by REST API & Frontend Dashboard
-- Deployed post-dbt transformation via ECS Fargate.
+- Ran via ECS Fargate as part of the daily pipeline orchestrated with AWS Step Functions.

 ---

 ### 4. REST API

-- Exposes endpoints for public use and internal admin tasks.
+- Python Application which pulls transformed & enriched data from Postgres and serves it over public HTTP endpoints
-- Includes a lightweight web app for managing feature flags and other admin controls.
+- Includes a lightweight web app for users sign in and make betting predictions for upcoming games
+- Also includes Admin pages for managing various aspects of the project, like feature flags
 - Deployed as a serverless application (AWS Lambda) for $0 / month.
-- Utilizes CloudFront & Route 53 for distribution and routing at https://api.jyablonski.dev.
+- Utilizes CloudFront & Route 53 for distribution and routing to https://api.jyablonski.dev.

 <img src="https://github.com/user-attachments/assets/eed80b93-defc-427a-9dd0-078ddde836ae" alt="API Admin Panel" width="1200" height="600"/>